COVID-19 Shoot Guidelines

 ● Report Covid-19 symptoms to your employer/production manager.

-● Work from home wherever possible.
+● Work from home when you can.

 ● Avoid using public transport where you can.